GoogleCloudPlatform/jetty-runtime/README.md

 The layout of this image is intended to mostly mimic the official [docker-jetty](https://github.com/appropriate/docker-jetty) image and unless otherwise noted, the official [docker-jetty documentation](https://github.com/docker-library/docs/tree/master/jetty) should apply.

 ## Building the Jetty image
-To build the image you need git, docker and maven installed and to have the openjdk:8 image available in your docker repository:
+To build the image you need git, docker and maven installed:
 ```console
 git clone https://github.com/GoogleCloudPlatform/jetty-runtime.git
 cd jetty-runtime